My Facebook group has thousands of followers. It’s a great place to get more free tips and discussion. Click here to join the group now.

 Focus on the Big Picture

-Discussing the bigger picture helps communicate to your employer that you are concerned more about the solution and not just whining about the problem.
+Discussing the bigger picture helps communicate to your employer that you are concerned more about the solution and not just whining about a problem.

 For example, instead of just saying, “Becky is late to work every day.”
-You could say something like, “It’s really important everyone is to work on time because in order for us to give our patients the best care, we can’t get behind and one of the things that gets us behind is when staff are late.”
+You could say something like, “It’s really important everyone is to work on time because in order for us to care for our clients, we need everyone on board and ready to go when we open for business.”

 Assume the Positive